osandadeshan/api-health-checker-dashboard/README.md

 # API Health Checker Dashboard

 ## Introduction
-When we are working on a real project it is vital to have dashbaord where we can find the availability of the backend services integrated with that project.
+When we are working on a real project it is vital to have dashboard where we can find the availability of the backend services integrated with that project.
 This is project can be used for that purpose.

 ## How to use?